fish-quant/fq-segmentation/readme.md

        `mask__cells__` for the cells.
     3. File-extensions of the masks and original file-names, e.g. `tif` for the example data.

-0. [Optional] Generating outline files for a second color.
+0. [Optional] **Generating outline files for a second color**.
 This option allows to generate outline files for a second color, e.g. for a dual-color FISH experiment or if the cell segmentation was performed with a different channel than the FISH channel.
 The outlines for this color will be based on the segmentation results of the first color and the exact cells will be used.
 This allows a simple comparison between the detection results.
 As above, the identifier for the second color has to be specified, e.g. `cy5`.
 You also have to redefine the experimental parameters (most often to adjust the excitation and emission wavelength).

     Additionally, you can choose to not create the outlines for the channel that was used for cell segmentation.
 This option is useful if the first color does not contain actual smFISH data but results of a dedicated cell segmentation stain.